ParvathyRamakrishnan/Bytezip-Deep-Learning-Based-Lossless-Bytestream-Compressor/README.md

 Libraries: PyTorch 1.1, numpy, torchac, scikit-learn

 ## Instructions
-Sorce code is available in folder src.
+Source code is available in folder src.

 Copy the train and test data into data folder.
 #### Neural Network Model